The Qualities of Meditation

 You may want to meditate on some words and journal or doodle with others.

-When you are relaxed and ready to receive the information to be released it will pop into your consciousness.
+When you are relaxed and ready to receive the information to be released the story will pop into your consciousness.

 You are being called upon to release with ease and grace as a neutral observer without analysis.